 What is unstructured data vs. structured and semi-structured?

 Structured data is the easiest to explain but the most challenging to search through.
 Structured data is data that would be inside a database or some sort of data management application.
 These applications can track the usage and activity and provide versioning back to the beginning of the file’s existence if managed from the start.

 Database type applications such as SQL, Mongo, and Caché, to name a few of the popular ones, use an application to collect the data through various data entry points like a GUI or web‐based portal.
-Data is added to the fields on the UI and then inserted into the database into various columns and rows.
+Data is added to the fields on the user interface and then inserted into various columns and rows in the database.
 Most websites or data entry applications will collect data into these various database formats.

 Now let’s look at unstructured data.
-Unstructured data makes up a much larger percentage of the organizational data.This data is not usable to a traditional database type application since single field entry is normally the mechanism to add data to the rows and columns.
+Unstructured data makes up the majority of enterprise data–well over 80%, in fact.
+(You may also be interested in our post on fascinating data growth statistics.)
+This data is not usable in a traditional database application since single field entry is normally the mechanism to add data to the rows and columns.
 Unstructured data types are vast; there are applications that can process over 1000 types of unstructured data formats.

 Examples of unstructured data types include office documents, text files, image files, PDFs, log files, and application data files like .ini or .dll.
 A typical user will create and process primarily unstructured data.
 This is the data that Aparavi is going after.